Teriks/debian_docker_firestorm_build/README.md

 The produced binary should be compatible with most debian distros when you install the correct dependencies listed on Firestorm's website.

-The build produced uses FMOD Ex (Sound) which is supplied locally, but not KDU (Openjpeg Instead).
+The build produced uses fmodstudio (Sound) which is supplied locally, but not KDU (Openjpeg Instead).

-# Configuring The Viewer
+# Configuring The Viewer/Build

-See `config/viewer.conf` for configurable options such as the viewer channel, viewer repo, and repo tag.
+See `config/build.conf` for configurable options such as the viewer channel, viewer repo, and repo tag.

-`config/viewer.conf` expects bash syntax.
+`config/build.conf` expects bash syntax.

 # Building On Linux

-1. Have at least 8 gigs of RAM.
+1. Have at least 8 gigs of RAM, or set `USE_SWAPFILE=true` and `SWAPFILE_SIZE` in `config/build.conf`

 2. Install docker for your platform. (https://www.docker.com/)

 3. Clone this repository and CD into the repo directory.

 4. (Optionally) hg clone the Firestorm repo into the folder `firestorm-source` and make modifications.
+If you don't do this step, it will be downloaded from the repo in `config/build.conf` at the given tag (default is tip).

-If you don't do this step, it will be downloaded from the repo in `config/viewer.conf` at the given tag (default is tip).
+5. (Optionally) hg clone the Firestorm fs-build-variables repo into the folder `build-variables` and make modifications.
+If you don't do this step, it will be downloaded from the repo in `config/build.conf` at the given tag (default is tip).

-5. CD into this repository directory and run `./build.sh`.
+6. CD into this repository directory and run `./build.sh`.
 (My repo, not the one in `firestorm-source` if you manually cloned it!).

-6. Wait a (really) long time for it to build.
+7. Wait a (really) long time for it to build.
 The first run of `build.sh` builds a docker image and compiles inside it, following builds use the already built image from your local docker registry.

-7. `firestorm-source/build-linux-x86_64/newview` will contain the build artifacts.
+8. `firestorm-source/build-linux-x86_64/newview` will contain the build artifacts.

 # Building On Windows